riskfact0ry/EnvestnetYodlee/README.md

 ### Non-Cloud
 _____________

-- Control: Organizations have full control over their hardware, software,security and data, allowing for customized configurations and tailored solutions.
+- Control: Organizations have full control over their hardware, software, security, and data allowing for customized configurations and tailored solutions.
 - Compliance: For industries with strict regulatory requirements, an on-premises setup provides greater control over data governance and compliance.
 - Customization: Organizations have the flexibility to customize their infrastructure, applications, and services to meet specific business requirements.
-- Cost Predictability: Could predict the cost for running the environment.
+- Cost Predictability: Could predict the cost of running the environment.
 - Legacy Systems: On-premises setups can support legacy applications and systems that may not be easily migrated to the cloud.
-- Long-Term Investment: Large investment required for upfront and maintanance
+- Long-Term Investment: Large investment required for upfront and maintenance
 ## Cloud Storage VS On-Premises Storage
 __________________________________________
 When deciding where to store their data, businesses face a critical choice between on-premises and cloud storage.
 Understanding the key distinctions between these options is essential as they consider the advantages and disadvantages associated with each.

-## Advantages of On Premises Storage
+## Advantages of On-Premises Storage
 -------------------------------------
 - Data Privacy: With on-premises storage, organizations have complete ownership and control over their data, reducing concerns about data privacy and unauthorized access.
 - Predictable Costs: Unlike cloud storage, on-premises storage involves upfront costs but can provide predictable long-term expenses without recurring subscription fees.